Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 When using the drug in children, do not forget that it is used on an empty stomach.

-• The usual dosage of "1 tablet 2 times a day" is not suitable for taking activated charcoal.
+• The usual dosage of “1 tablet 2 times a day” is not suitable for taking activated carbon.
 For each pathology, the amount of the drug may vary

-• If you encounter symptoms of poisoning, the drug is prescribed 1 tablet per kilogram of body weight immediately, then we wash the stomach (to cleanse the stomach of the remnants of the toxic substance).
-Then we take the same dose of activated charcoal inside.
-If poisoning occurs as a result of taking irritating liquids, gastric lavage is not performed
+• If you encounter symptoms of poisoning, the drug is prescribed 1 tablet per kilogram of body weight immediately, then we wash the stomach (to cleanse the stomach of any remaining toxic substance).
+Then we take the same dose of activated carbon orally.
+If poisoning occurs as a result of ingestion of irritating liquids, gastric lavage is not performed.

-• With symptoms of flatulence or to prepare for the examination, a dose of 1-3 tablets is prescribed 3 times a day.
-If these symptoms are caused by poisoning, then the tablets are recommended to be crushed and diluted in half a glass of water and taken as a suspension.
+• For symptoms of flatulence or to prepare for an examination, a dose of 1-3 tablets is prescribed 3 times a day.
+If these symptoms are caused by poisoning, it is recommended to crush the tablets and dilute them in half a glass of water and take them as a suspension.

-• The duration of treatment ranges from 3 to 2 weeks.
-When treating activated charcoal, you should not take other medicines, they will not be effective.
+• The duration of treatment ranges from 3 days to two weeks.
+When treating activated carbon, you should not take other medications, they will not be effective

-The usual form of release of this drug is tablets with a dosage of 0.25 g of the active substance in one tablet.
-It is in this dosage that the calculation of the drug for medicinal purposes is made.
+The usual form of release of this drug is tablets with a dosage of 0.25 g of active substance in one tablet.
+It is in this dosage that the drug is calculated for medicinal purposes.

-But we have already mentioned that this drug has found wide application in other areas of human life and activity, because activated carbon is available in the form of granules (for suspension) or capsules for oral administration.
+But we have already mentioned that this drug has found wide application in other areas of human life and activity, therefore activated carbon is produced in the form of granules (for preparing a suspension) or capsules for oral administration.
 It is also a paste and powder for suspension.

 Contraindications